thirdweb-dev/typescript-sdk/docs/sdk.customcontract.md

 // You can switch out this provider with any wallet or provider setup you like. const sdk = new ThirdwebSDK(provider);
 const contract = sdk.getCustomContract("{{contract_address}}");

+// call any function in your contract await contract.functions.myCustomFunction(params);

+// if your contract follows the ERC721 standard, contract.nft will be present const allNFTs = await constract.nft.query.all()

+// if your contract extends IMintableERC721, contract.nft.mint will be present const tx = await contract.nft.mint.toSelf({
+    name: "Cool NFT",
+    image: readFileSync("some_image.png"),
+  });
 ```

 ## Constructors